emergingsciences/discover/README.md

 # Kundalini Discover

-Kundalini Discover is an R framework for the scientific investigation of Kundalini according to the Kundalini thesis as proposed by Gopi Krishna.
+Kundalini Discover is an R framework for the scientific investigation of the Kundalini thesis as proposed by Gopi Krishna.
+Scripts cover a wide range of analysis techniques including exploratory and confirmatory factor analysis, regularized SEM, predictive modeling, and machine learning.

 ## Getting Started

-Scrubbed, anonymized, and encrypted respondent data files are available upon request from the Emerging Sciences Foundation.
-After you receive the data files, decrypte them and place them in the `/data` directory.
+Anonymized respondent data is available at https://osf.io/et87y.
+Once downloaded, place them in the `/data` directory.

 ## Directory Structure and File Locations